Public & Environmental Health

 At Council, we're dedicated to protecting and promoting public and environmental health across our community.

-Council provides a variety of environmental and public health services including health education and the enforcement of relevant State legislation.
+We provide a variety of environmental and public health services including health education and the enforcement of relevant Victorian Government legislation.

 Our team works to monitor air and water quality, manage waste, and prevent potential health risks to ensure safe, sustainable environments.